Class Ensemble Project — Short Score MUS 111 Syllabus & ScheduleWilliam Wieland

 Writing music well for a unique ensemble is a useful skill.
 You will create a piece for instruments available in class.
 You may do one of the following:

-• Composition — an original work
+• Composition — an original work.
+You create everything.

 • Arrangement — an adaptation that retains the melody or harmony of the original but otherwise is new